rushdynamic/crypto-ticker-cli/README.md

 # 📈 Crypto-Ticker-CLI
-Crypto-Ticker-CLI is a commandline application that shows cryptocurrency prices in realtime using WebSockets.
+Crypto-Ticker-CLI is a commandline application that displays cryptocurrency prices in realtime using WebSockets.

 ## 🛠 Installation
 #### Using *npm* package manager (recommended)